 St. Jude Children’s Research Hospital offers a 12-month ASHP-accredited specialized PGY2 Residency in Clinical Pharmacogenomics.

 This program prepares residents to excel in implementing pharmacogenomic testing in clinical practice.
-The Pharmaceutical Department provides unmatched opportunities for clinical use of pharmacogenomics into patient care due to St. Jude’s full integration of an electronic medical record that applies to inpatient and outpatient care, comprehensive translational research programs, highly skilled clinical pharmacy specialist team, and a strong laboratory component of the PGY2 program.
+The Department of Pharmacy and Pharmaceutical Sciences provides unmatched opportunities for clinical use of pharmacogenomics into patient care due to St. Jude’s full integration of an electronic medical record that applies to inpatient and outpatient care, comprehensive translational research programs, highly skilled clinical pharmacy specialist team, and a strong laboratory component of the PGY2 program.

 As a resident, you will learn, contribute and participate in a dynamic environment with world experts translating laboratory-based discoveries into comprehensive medication management for multiple disease states.

 St. Jude runs an institution-wide program to implement pre-emptive pharmacogenomic testing (PG4KDS).
 You will assist in directing the Clinical Pharmacogenomics Program, return results to patients and families and provide pharmacogenomic consults in the context of a comprehensive approach to pharmaceutical care integrated into the clinical practice areas: general hematology/oncology and bone marrow transplantation.
 Training will be provided in applied pharmacokinetics, infectious diseases, nutrition support, clinical informatics and advanced pediatric pharmacotherapy.
 The resident will work with established clinicians on interdisciplinary teams to deliver personalized pharmacotherapy to pediatric patients with catastrophic diseases.

 The resident will design safe and effective patient-centered therapeutic regimens and monitoring plans.
-In addition, you will build pharmacogenomic clinical consults and help develop customized pharmacogenomic clinical decision-support alerts that will alert clinicians of high-risk gene-drug pairs and allow for genetically guided drug dosing.
+In addition, the resident will build pharmacogenomic clinical consults and help develop customized pharmacogenomic clinical decision-support alerts that will alert clinicians of high-risk gene-drug pairs and allow for genetically guided drug dosing.
 The resident will participate in patient education, drug information, quality improvement and medication-outcomes activities and will be expected to have a publication ready manuscript by the end of the residency year.

 Residents are highly involved in international efforts to implement pharmacogenomics on a broad scale via participation in the Clinical Pharmacogenetics Implementation Consortium (CPIC).
-Upon completion of the program, you will have the clinical and leadership skills as well as the necessary experience to manage a clinical pharmacogenomics practice, and to implement pharmacogenomic testing in other health-system settings.
+Upon completion of the program, the resident will have the clinical and leadership skills as well as the necessary experience to start and manage a clinical pharmacogenomics practice, and to implement pharmacogenomic testing in other health-system settings.